ruby/irb/README.md

   measure        `measure` enables the mode to measure processing time. `measure :off` disables it.

 Context
-  show_doc       Enter the mode to look up RI documents. ls             Show methods, constants, and variables. `-g [query]` or `-G [query]` allows you to filter out the output. show_source    Show the source code of a given method or constant.
+  help           [DEPRECATED] Enter the mode to look up RI documents. show_doc       Enter the mode to look up RI documents. ls             Show methods, constants, and variables. `-g [query]` or `-G [query]` allows you to filter out the output. show_source    Show the source code of a given method or constant.